 (3) An annual fee payable under subregulation (2) must be paid annually.

-(4) The first annual payment must be made before, on or within one month after —
+(4) The first annual payment must be made before, on or within one month after the date on which a safety report for the site is approved under Part 5.

-(a) if the site licence is in force immediately before 1 April 2012 — the date on which the first quarterly payment would have had to be made after 31 March 2012 by the holder under the relevant former regulation;

-(b) in any other case — 28 days after the date on which both of these conditions are satisfied —

-(i) the site is subject to a site licence; and

-(ii) a safety report for the site is approved under Part 5.

-(5) If the date referred to in subregulation (4)(a) or (b) (date A) is not the date, or an anniversary of the date, on which the site licence is granted (date B), then, despite subregulation (2), the Chief Officer may reduce the first annual payment to an amount that is in proportion to the period that begins on date A and ends on date B.
+(5) If the date referred to in subregulation (4) (date A) is not the date, or an anniversary of the date, on which the site licence is granted (date B), then, despite subregulation (2), the Chief Officer may reduce the first annual payment to an amount that is in proportion to the period that begins on date A and ends on date B.

 (6) Each subsequent annual payment must be made before, on or within 3 months after —